elxecutor/Text-2-Beluga/NOTES.md

 - allow for strikethrough message text
 - allow textwrap for longer text and an increase in high to align properly
 - fix timestamp
+- Proper and sexy padding
+- Add "edited" tags and precise timestamps.

 ----------------------------------------------------